jacob-mennell/learningNotes/python.md

 - **Blueprint for Subclasses:** Abstract classes act as blueprints, guiding the implementation of concrete subclasses while ensuring adherence to a predefined structure.

-**Dataclasses**:
+## Dataclasses

 Dataclasses in Python are a way of creating classes which are primarily used to store values.
-They are a part of the `dataclasses` module.
+They are a part of the `dataclasses` module introduced in Python 3.7.

 ### Benefits:

 1. **Less Boilerplate Code**: Dataclasses automatically add special methods like `__init__`, `__repr__`, and `__eq__` to the class, reducing the amount of boilerplate code you need to write.

 2. **Immutability**: Dataclasses can be made immutable by setting the `frozen` parameter to `True`.
-This makes the class instances hashable.
+This makes the class instances hashable and therefore usable as dictionary keys or elements in sets.

 3. **Default Values**: Dataclasses support default values for attributes.
 This can be done using the `default` parameter or the `default_factory` parameter for mutable defaults.

+4. **Type Checking**: Dataclasses use type hints, which can help with static type checking, readability, and self-documenting your code.

 ### How it works: